willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The floor of my Windows Mixed Reality Home doesn't appear to be at the correct height, or it is slanted

-If the floor of your Windows Mixed Reality Home doesn't feel like it's at the right height, open the Room Adjustment app from the start menu.
+If the floor doesn't feel like it's at the right height, open the Room Adjustment app from the start menu.
 This app will be launched once you place the app in the world.
 In this app, you will be directed to use the touch pad (motion controller) or direction pad (gamepad) to adjust the floor height.
 When the floor feels correct, use the Windows button to exit back to your Home.

 ### My headset has stopped tracking

 Make sure the lights are turned on and that there isn't anything obstructing the inside-out tracking cameras on the front of your headset.
-If tracking is lost, it can take a few seconds for tracking to resume.
+If tracking is lost, it can take a few seconds to resume.
 If tracking does not resume, try restarting the Windows Mixed Reality Portal.
 See [Tracking Troubleshooting](troubleshooting-windows-mixed-reality.md#tracking-system) for more details.

 ### I cannot show a preview of what I'm seeing in my headset on my Desktop's screen?

 Mixed Reality Portal has a **Play** button at the bottom of the screen that allows you to show a preview of what you're seeing in your headset on your desktop's screen.
 However, for performance reasons, this feature is only available on PCs running at Windows Mixed Reality Ultra (90Hz).

-## Get ready for the new Microsoft Edge
+## Microsoft Edge installation

-Windows Mixed Reality VR headset customers who want to use the new, Chromium-based, Microsoft Edge in the mixed reality home should **upgrade to Windows 10 Version 1903 or later for native support of Win32 applications (like the new Microsoft Edge)** in the mixed reality home.
+To use the new Chromium-based Microsoft Edge in Windows Mixed Reality home, **upgrade to Windows 10 Version 1903 or later for native support of Win32 applications (like the new Microsoft Edge)** in Windows Mixed Reality home.
 Check Windows Update or [manually install the latest version of Windows 10](https://www.microsoft.com/software-download/windows10).

-For the best possible Microsoft Edge experience in the mixed reality home, we also recommend waiting for **some key Windows Mixed Reality optimizations for the new Microsoft Edge arriving with the 2020-01 Cumulative update for Windows 10 Version 1903 (or later)**, which should be available in Windows Update by the end of January.

 >[!IMPORTANT]
 >The new Microsoft Edge launches with support for WebXR, the new standard for creating immersive web experiences for VR headsets.
 When you install the new Microsoft Edge, you will no longer be able to play WebVR experiences in Microsoft Edge.

-### Known issues with the new Microsoft Edge in Windows Mixed Reality
+### Issues with the new Microsoft Edge in Windows Mixed Reality

 **Known issues resolved by the 2020-01 Cumulative update for Windows 10 Version 1903 (or later)**
 - Launching any Win32 app, including the new Microsoft Edge, causes the headset display to briefly freeze.